theplenkov-npm/check/README.md

 ```

 So as you see it's a very minimalistic implementation without complicated conditions or OS-dependent if statements but allowing to use any environment variable.

-You can also wrap it to another script for reusability:
+You can also wrap it to another script for reusability.
+Another trick is to use it via npx - thus you won't need to declare this module as a global depenendcy for your package.

 ```
-"is-prod":"check NODE_ENV=production",
-"prepare":"is-prod || husky install"
+    "prepare": "npm run is-prod || husky install", "is-prod": "npx -y check-env-cli NODE_ENV=production"
 ```